 Prosecutors and Judges show little to no patience for those charged with drug trafficking.
 While simple possession can sometimes be blamed on issues of addiction, trafficking in narcotics is seen as more sinister.
 A conviction can result in substantial prison time, a permanent record, disqualification from future employment and more.
 If you or a loved one have been arrested for trafficking then it is crucial that you retain an experienced criminal defense attorney as soon as possible.
-Jose Tellez is a Laredo lawyer who handles charges in both state and federal court.
+Jose Tellez is a Laredo lawyer who handles such charges.
 Contact our office today to speak with an attorney.

 Drug trafficking charges begin when the prosecution gains an Indictment from the Grand Jury.
 The defendant will enter a plea of “not guilty” and a trial date will be set.
 Such cases often hinge on whether or not police found the drugs by violating the defendant’s right against an unreasonable search or seizure.
 If defense counsel believes that such a violation occurred then he or she will file a Motion to suppress any unlawfully seized evidence.
 Depending on the circumstances such a Motion may lead to the charges being dismissed.
 If a dismissal is not possible then the matter will resolve either through plea negotiations or a trial.
 The prosecution will have the burden of showing that the accused knowingly possessed the narcotics and intended to distribute them to others.
 Trial in such matters can be very complex and it is important that you retain an experienced criminal defense lawyer to assist you.